CaiGroup/SeqFISHSyndromeDecoding.jl/README.md

 # SeqFISHSyndromeDecoding

 This julia package implements the decoding method described in our preprint, "[Untangling overlapping barcodes in spatial genomics data](https://doi.org/10.1101/2025.06.10.658913)."
+The main repository for the preprint is available [here](https://github.com/CaiGroup/UntanglingBarcodes).

 ## Documentation
 Documenatation is available [here](https://caigroup.github.io/SeqFISHSyndromeDecoding.jl/)